julien6387/supvisors/docs/configuration.rst

 ``event_port``

-    The port number used to publish all |Supvisors| events (Instance, Application and Process events).
+    The port number used to publish all |Supvisors| events (Instance, Application, Process ans Statistics events).
     The protocol of this interface is detailed in :ref:`event_interface`.

     *Default*:  local |Supervisor| HTTP port + 2.